 Recorded expenses have consisted primarily of payments to third-party service providers and consultants, including legal fees, settlement of the previously disclosed SEC and multi-state Attorneys General investigations (discussed below), settlements of customer claims and accruals for certain loss contingencies.
 Not included in the expenses discussed above were costs associated with enhancements to our cybersecurity program.
 We present expenses and insurance recoveries related to the Security Incident in general and administrative expense on our consolidated statements of comprehensive (loss) income and as operating activities on our consolidated statements of cash flows.
-Total costs related to the Security Incident, resolution of legal proceedings, claims and investigations, including those discussed below, and our efforts to further enhance our cybersecurity measures.
+Total costs related to the Security Incident exceeded the limit of our insurance coverage during the first quarter of 2022.
+We expect to continue to experience significant expenses related to our response to the Security Incident, resolution of legal proceedings, claims and investigations, including those discussed below, and our efforts to further enhance our cybersecurity measures.
 For full year 2023, we incurred net pre-tax expense of \$53.4 million related to the Security Incident, which included \$22.4 million for ongoing legal fees.
 It also includes settlements and additional accruals for loss contingencies of \$31.0 million.
 Also, for full year 2023, we had net cash outlays of \$78.0 million related to the Security Incident, which included ongoing legal fees, the \$3.0 million civil penalty paid during the first quarter of 2023 related to the SEC settlement and the \$49.5 million civil penalty paid during the fourth quarter of 2023 related to the multi-state Attorneys General settlement (discussed below).
 In line with our policy, legal fees are expensed as incurred.
 For full year 2024, we currently expect net pre-tax expense of approximately \$5.0 million to \$10.0 million and net cash outlays of approximately \$8.0 million to \$13.0 million for ongoing legal fees related to the Security Incident.